LavaSlider/DSSparseArray/DSSparseArray.md

 ### initWithObjectsAndNSUIntegerIndexes:
 Initializes and returns a newly allocated sparse array containing the objects at the indexes in the argument list.
-\- (instancetype) initWithObjectsAndNSUIntegerIndexes: (id) firstObject, (NSUInteger) firstIndex, ..., nil
+\- (instancetype) initWithObjectsAndNSUIntegerIndexes: (id) firstObject, ([NSUInteger][]) firstIndex, ..., nil
 #### Parameters
 ##### *firstObj, firstIndex, ...*
-A comma-separated list of object and NSUInteger index pairs ending with **nil**.
+A comma-separated list of object and [NSUInteger][] index pairs ending with **nil**.
 #### Discussion
-This method is the same as [initWithObjectsAndIndexes:](#initwithobjectsandindexes) except the indexes are type NSUInteger.
+This method is the same as [initWithObjectsAndIndexes:](#initwithobjectsandindexes) except the indexes are type [NSUInteger][].
 This is added because of default argument promotion for variadic functions in C. What this means is numeric arguments that are smaller than an *int* are increased in size to an *int* when there is no prototype declaring and defining the size.
 As a result [sparseArrayWithObjectsAndIndexes:](#sparsearraywithobjectsandindexes) will pass its indexes as *int* values unless they will not fit within an *int* but within the method there is no way to tell if the index value is an **int** or a **long**.
-This method requires that all the index values be of the NSUInteger size (which could be 32 bits or 64 bits depending on the machine architecture, OS version, etc.).
+This method requires that all the index values be of the [NSUInteger][] size (which could be 32 bits or 64 bits depending on the machine architecture, OS version, etc.).
 This code example creates a sparse array portably with very large index values:

     DSSparseArray *myArray;
     NSDate *aDate = [NSDate distantFuture];